In this tutorial, I will be going through the steps on how to set up a Raspberry Pi Print Server.

 Adding a printer to CUPS

-3. You should be greeted with the following screen, on here we need to click “Administration”.
+3. You should be greeted with the following homepage.

-5. With the “Add Printer” screen now loaded, we can select the printer we want to setup.
-In our case, that is the Canon MG25000 series (Canon MG2500 series) printer.
-Once selected, press the “continue” button.
+5. With the “Add Printer” screen now loaded, we can select the printer we want to set up Cups for.

 If your printer is not showing up on this screen, ensure that you have plugged it into one of the USB ports on the Raspberry Pi and that it is turned on.